IO-Aerospace-software-engineering/mcp-server/docs/CI-CD.md

 # CI/CD

 - CI: Builds the repository on every push and PR (.github/workflows/ci.yml).
-- CD: Publishes a single-file executable for `server.Stdio` and uploads only that file as an artifact (.github/workflows/release.yml).
+- CD: Publishes single-file executables for `server.Stdio` for three OS targets in one run (.github/workflows/release.yml).

 How to trigger deployment:
 - Tag-based: push a tag like `v1.0.0`.
-- Manual: Actions → "Release single-file (server.Stdio)" → Run workflow and choose a RID (default `linux-x64`).
+- Manual: Actions → "Release single-file (server.Stdio)" → Run workflow (no inputs).

+Targets built (one shot):
+- linux-x64, win-x64, osx-arm64

-Change target runtime:
+Change targets:
-- Provide a different RID when running the workflow (examples: `linux-x64`, `win-x64`, `osx-arm64`).
+- Edit the matrix in `.github/workflows/release.yml` (key `matrix.rid`) to add/remove RIDs.

 Result:
+- Three artifacts:
+  - `io-aerosapce-mcp-<tag or branch>-linux-x64`
+  - `io-aerosapce-mcp-<tag or branch>-win-x64`
-- Artifact name: `io-aerosapce-mcp-<tag or branch>-<RID>`
+  - `io-aerosapce-mcp-<tag or branch>-osx-arm64`
-- Contains only the produced executable.
+- Each contains only the produced executable.

 Note on cross-publishing (ubuntu-latest):
-- Yes, you can generate Windows (.exe) or macOS binaries from Ubuntu by setting RID to `win-x64` or `osx-arm64`.
+- Yes, Windows and macOS binaries are generated on Ubuntu by setting the RID.
 - macOS outputs will be unsigned; signing/notarization must happen on macOS if required.

 Local single-file publish examples: